-The COPY accepts a flag –from=
+The COPY accepts a flag

-copy /app/publish copies folder from this stage to the current working directory of the container.
+--from= that can be used to refer to a previous build stage (here the publish stage), and then copy /app/publish copies folder from this stage to the current working directory of the container.
 The current working directory which is set in the previous line is “app”.

-The –from flag is very helpful since I already published the app (in another stage), and my this stage (which will build the image) should contain the compiled files from the previous stage.
+--from flag is very helpful since I already published the app (in another stage), and my this stage (which will build the image) should contain the compiled files from the previous stage.